New Zealand Certificate in Automotive Electrical Engineering (Level 4) - Managed Apprentices

 What you need to know first

-Hold a Level 3 qualification in Automotive Engineering or evidence of equivalent skills and knowledge.
+Hold a Level 3 qualification in Automotive Engineering, or have evidence of equivalent skills and knowledge

-Be employed in an automotive engineering workplace operating at industry standard.
+Be employed in an automotive engineering workplace operating at a commercially acceptable industry standard

-NCEA Level 2 with passes in English/Te Reo Māori or equivalent.
+For level 4: NCEA Level 2 with passes in English/Te Reo Māori or equivalent; or evidence of ability to complete academic and other requirements

 Industry icon